 Compared to the Presta valves, they’re easier to use.
 Currently, at the gas station, you can pump up a Schrader valve quickly.

-Efficiency of construction -Steel vs Aluminum vs Plastic
+The efficiency of construction -Steel vs Aluminum vs Plastic

 The design standard of the bike pump is the one area you would want to make sure you don’t skimp.
 There is nothing quite like having a pump at home that is well-built and bomb-proof.